natecostello/van_two_point_oh/project/Git(Hub) Based Website Setup.md

 ``    "postCreateCommand": "yes | npm install -g gatsby-cli && npm install",``

 the yes | was an attempt to get it to bypass the prompt for key entry after first install..but it did not work.

+## Notes on using gatsby-source-git

+Because this plugin performs a shallow clone (hardcoded) no git information on a file basis is preserved.
+If it instead performed a blobless clone, that data would be there to allow use of git information to inform a "last updated" field automatically in posts using something like this: [https://pragmaticpineapple.com/add-updated-at-to-your-gatsby-blog/](https://pragmaticpineapple.com/add-updated-at-to-your-gatsby-blog/).